dickdavis/model-context-protocol-rb/README.md

 ### Building an MCP Server

-Build a simple MCP server by registering your prompts, resources, and tools.
+Build a simple MCP server by registering your prompts, resources, resource templates, and tools.
 Then, configure and run the server.

 ```ruby
 server = ModelContextProtocol::Server.new do |config|